tosdr/tosback-versions/Google Play/Review Guidelines.md

 *   App must be free to download and install from the Store;
 *   App must be rated AO (Adult Only) or IARC equivalent; and
 *   App and its app listing must clearly display information about responsible gambling.

+For all other locations, we don't allow content or services that facilitate online gambling, including, but not limited to, online casinos, sports betting and lotteries, and games of skill that offer prizes of cash or other real world value.

 ### Other Real-Money Games, Contests, and Tournament Apps